vaibhawvipul/vaibhawvipul.github.io/_posts/2025-04-08-Open-Source-A-hedge-against-tariffs-and-geopolitics.md

 Also, this does not mean that US companies are not investing in open source.
 They are.
 But this post is more about Open Source as a strategic play rather than an ideological play.

 Open source is no longer just a technical movement.
-It's economic resilience, geopolitical strategy, and cultural identity—all rolled into one.
+It's economic resilience, geopolitical strategy, and cultural identity-all rolled into one.

 In a tariff-driven, IP-hostile, increasingly decoupled world: Open source is the last neutral ground.

-And everyone—from engineers to policymakers—should pay attention.
+And everyone - from engineers to policymakers - should pay attention.

 ### References